aa-cc1/azure-network-protocols/README.md

 </p>
 <br />
-xxx5 In Wireshark filter for SSH traffic.
+In Wireshark filter for SSH traffic.
 We are going to use SSH into the VM2 (Ubuntu Linux).
 Back in Wireshark filter for DHCP.
-We are going to request a new IP address by running *ipconfig /renew*
+We are going to request a new IP address by running _ipconfig /renew_  and observe the DHCP traffic.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 <p>
-xxx6 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Filter for DNS traffic in Wireshark.
+From the command line use nslookup to find the IP addresses for google.com and disney.com (you can also try this with any public website).
+Observe the traffic in Wireshark.
+Filter for RDP traffic in Wireshark.
+Observe the traffic.
+Notice anything different?
+Its constantly updating because we have an active session from one computer to another.

 </p>
 <br />